jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 As my parents moved into the living room, giving us space, Ethan pulled out his phone and stared at it like it might bite him.

-"Want me to leave you alone for this?"
+"Want me to, like, leave you alone for this?"
 I asked.

 "No. Stay."
 He found Caroline's number, pressed call, put it on speaker.